Adoption Agency – Services Provided In Greensburg, PA

-From our adoption office in Greensburg, PA, the adoption professionals at Adoptions From The Heart (AFTH) offer prospective adoptive parents, pregnant women, their children, and AFTH adoptees in the Pittsburgh area numerous services.
-Our professionals have been trusted counselors and advocates for the adoption community in Pittsburgh for decades.
+From our adoption office in Greensburg, PA, the adoption professionals at Adoptions From The Heart (AFTH) offer prospective adoptive parents, pregnant women, their children, and AFTH adoptees in the Greater Pittsburgh area numerous services.
+Our professionals have been trusted counselors and advocates for the adoption community in Greensburg for decades.